Bai-Chiang/VFIO/README.md

-Some VFIO scripts I used when testing on fedora laptop.
+Some VFIO/PCI passthrough scripts I used when testing on fedora laptop.

 - [ansible playbook](fedora.yml) for fedora to set up VFIO environment.
 - install [scripts](virt-install_script/).
 Download all iso images as root to directories specified in the script.